Bealby/Milestone-Project-2/README.md

 - It is normally standard practice to have the `navbar-toggler-icon` displayed as an intuitive `square box` with `horizontal lines`.
 For this Website I replaced this icon with an image of a `Gold Badge`.
   - Through User testing the results were positive.
-Users, in curiosity still intuitively clicked the `Gold Badge` for the drop menu on mobile devices.
+Users, through curiosity still intuitively clicked the `Gold Badge` for the drop menu on mobile devices.
   - However as the Website expands, further tests should be assessed to monitor